chanoch/simple-react-router/README.md

 ```javascript
         <div id="root"></div>
 ```
 The HTML page must also include an import for javascript for your application.
 I use webpack to bundle my JS and dependencies but I import the files statically into the page - can't remember why.
+There is a webpack mechanism for injecting the scripts into the page at the end of each page.

-The reducers, redux middlware, and action creators are all standard redux mechanisms so you will need to define those.
+The reducers, redux middlware, and action creators are all standard redux mechanisms so you will need to define those according to the redux standards.

+## 1. Define your routes

 ```javascript
 // Each page component is imported